-We encourage victims of sexual misconduct, dating or domestic violence, or stalking to talk to someone about what happened - so you can get the support you need, and so the University can respond appropriately.
-Whether - and the extent to which - a University employee may agree to maintain confidentiality (and not disclose information to the Title IX Coordinator) depends on the Employee's position and responsibilities at the University.
+We encourage victims of sexual misconduct/sexual assault, sexual exploitation, dating or domestic violence, or stalking to talk to someone about what happened - so you can get the support you need, and so the campus can respond appropriately.
+Whether - and the extent to which - a University employee may agree to maintain confidentiality (and not disclose information to the Title IX Coordinator) depends on the employee's position and responsibilities at the University.
 This information is intended to make you aware of the various reporting and confidential disclosure options available to you - so you can make informed choices about where to turn for help.
 The University encourages victims to talk to someone identified in one or more of these groups.